voxpupuli/puppet-icinga2/README.md

 ##### `manage_service`
 Lets you decide if the Icinga2 daemon should be reloaded when configuration files have changed.
 Default is `true`

+##### `constants`
+Hash of constants.
+Defaults are set in the params class.
+Your settings will be merged with the defaults.

+##### `plugins`
+A list of the ITL plugins to load.
+Default is `[ 'plugins', 'plugins-contrib' ]` on Linux systems and `[ 'windows-plugins', 'nscp' ]` on Windows.

+##### `confd`
+This is the directory where Icinga2 stores it's object configuration by default.
+To disable this, set the parameter to `false`.
+It's also possible to assign your own directory.
+This directory is relative to etc/icinga2 and must be managed outside of this module as file resource with tag icinga2::config::file.
+By default this parameter is `true`.

 ### Private Classes

 #### Class: `icinga2::repo`